seancorfield/honeysql/doc/clause-reference.md

 > Google BigQuery support: `[:bigquery/array :string]` as a column type produces `ARRAY<STRING>` and `[:bigquery/struct col1-spec col2-spec]` as a column type produces `STRUCT<col1, col2>` (where `colN-spec` is a vector specifying a named column).

-## alter-table, add-column, drop-column, modify-column, rename-column
+## alter-table, add-column, drop-column, alter-column, modify-column, rename-column

 `:alter-table` can accept either a single table name or a sequence that begins with a table name and is followed